 Reporting Student Progress

--Progress Reports will be issued at the end of the 1st 9 weeks period and at the end of the 3rd 9 weeks period via Parent/Teacher Conferences.
+-Progress Reports will be issued at the end of the 1st 9 weeks period and at the end of the 3rd 9 weeks period.

 -Grade Cards will be issued at the end of each semester via electronic means or “snail” mail depending on preference of parent/guardian stated at enrollment.

--Power school will be updated every Wednesday.
+-Teachers are expected to update student grades in Power school by Wednesday of each week.

 -Incompletes for unfinished course requirements have to be reconciled one week after the completion of a semester grading period.
 All course work has to be completed unless extenuating circumstances approved by the principal are taken into account.

--Labette County High School has a weighted grading scale Classes with a weighted designation will count one grade point higher than a regular class when determining a student’s grade point average.

 Severe Weather and School Closings